Variational Quantum Algorithms for Semidefinite Programming: Preliminaries

 \begin{definition}[Smoothness] A function $f$ : $\mathbb{R}^{n} \rightarrow \mathbb{R}^{m}$ is $\ell$-smooth if its gradient is $\ell$-Lipschitz, i.e., if there exists $\ell > 0$ such that $\left\Vert \nabla f(\bs{x}) - \nabla f(\bs{x}') \right\Vert \leq \ell \left\Vert \bs{x} - \bs{x}' \right\Vert$ for all $ \bs{x}, \bs{x}' \in \mathbb{R}^{n}$. \end{definition}

-As most of the objective functions that we deal with in this paper are nonconvex in some parameters, it is vital to focus on local optimality rather than global optimality because finding globally optimal points of a nonconvex function is generally intractable.
+As most of the objective functions that we deal with in this paper are non-convex in some parameters, it is vital to focus on local optimality rather than global optimality because finding globally optimal points of a non-convex function is generally intractable.
 Therefore, the notion of $\epsilon$-stationary points is important for us.
 Intuitively, a point is $\epsilon$-stationary if the norm of the gradient at that point is very small.
-Formally, we define an $\epsilon$-stationary point as follows: \begin{definition}[$\epsilon$-stationary point] Let $f$ be a differentiable function, and let $\epsilon \geq 0$.
-A point $\bsx$ is an $\epsilon$-stationary point of $f$ if $\lV \nabla f(\bsx) \rV \leq \epsilon $. \end{definition} The above definition applies to first-order stationary points.
+Formally, we define an $\epsilon$-stationary point as follows: \begin{definition}[$\epsilon$-stationary point] Let $f : \mathbb{R}^{n} \rightarrow \mathbb{R}^{m}$ be a differentiable function, and let $\epsilon \geq 0$.
+A point $\bsx \in \mathbb{R}^{n}$ is an $\epsilon$-stationary point of $f$ if $\lV \nabla f(\bsx) \rV \leq \epsilon $. \end{definition}

+The above definition applies to first-order stationary points.
 This definition is important because we use inexact first-order solvers that converge to approximate first-order stationary points, and such a definition acts as a stopping criterion.